Laplacian Dynamics on Cographs: Controllability Analysis through Joins and Unions: Introduction

-In \cite{aguilar2015laplacian}, the controllability of threshold graphs from a single control node has been explored.
-Classifying the single control input networks into three groups, namely essentially controllable, conditionally controllable, and completely uncontrollable graphs, the work~\cite{aguilar2015laplacian} characterizes necessary and sufficient conditions for a threshold graph to be completely uncontrollable.
-It has also been proven that a threshold graph of size $n$ is controllable from a single control input if and only if it is an anti-regular graph with $n-1$ different degrees.
-Subsequently, in \cite{hsu2016controllability}, the results of \cite{aguilar2015laplacian} have been extended to multi-input networks; however, the results provided in \cite{hsu2016controllability} are restrictive in the sense that it examines threshold graphs with only one repeated degree.
-In this direction, we take a step forward to study the controllability problem for a larger class of networks, namely those characterized by general cographs.
-In this regard, we first characterize the Laplacian eigenspace of a cograph.
-This is accomplished by considering the cotree representation of cographs and subsequently showing that the set of nontrivial eigenvalues (respectively, eigenvectors) of a cograph is an updated version of the nontrivial eigenvalues (respectively, eigenvectors) generated at each internal node of the associated cotree.
-Accordingly, based on the fact that the uncontrollability of a network results from the zero entries of its eigenvectors, we identify all (and the only) nodes rendering a cograph controllable.
-In fact, we decompose a cograph into structurally equivalent subgroups or cells, playing similar roles in the network.
-By defining a sibling partition in a cograph, we then demonstrate that any cell includes sibling nodes that interact similarly with all other nodes in the graph.
-Thus, in order to break structural symmetries in a cograph, all nodes of any cell except one should be directly controlled.
+Our first contribution is providing the spectrum and an associated modal matrix for a cograph.
+This is accomplished by considering the cotree representation of cographs, and subsequently showing that the set of nontrivial eigenvalues (respectively, eigenvectors) of a cograph is an updated version of the nontrivial eigenvalues (respectively, eigenvectors) generated at each internal node of the associated cotree.
+In this direction, we also illustrate some properties of eigenvalues of a cograph and their eigenspaces, using the structural feature of the associated cotree; this is discussed in \S\ref{cograph-spectra}.

+As the second and main contribution of this work, we establish necessary and sufficient conditions for controllability of Laplacian networks on cographs in \S\ref{controllability}.
+In this direction, based on the fact that the uncontrollability of a network results from the zero entries of its eigenvectors, we identify all (and the only) nodes rendering a cograph controllable.
+In fact, we decompose a cograph into structurally equivalent subgroups or cells, essentially playing similar roles in the network dynamics.
+By defining a sibling partition in a cograph, we then demonstrate that these cells include sibling nodes that interact similarly with all other nodes in the graph.
+Thus, in order to break ``structural symmetries" in a cograph, all nodes of any cell except one should be directly controlled.
 Particularly, it is proven that the minimum number of control nodes to completely control a cograph is the difference between its size and the number of cells of its sibling partition.
-Finally, as an extension of the previous results (e.g., those reported in \cite{aguilar2015laplacian,hsu2016controllability}), the controllability conditions of a general cograph are interpreted in the context of some of its subclasses such as the threshold graphs.
+Finally, we provide an alternate approach for obtaining the results reported in~\cite{mousavi2018controllability,hsu2019minimal}, when the controllability conditions for general cographs are interpreted in the context of its subclasses, such as the threshold graphs.